3119369616/ECW/README.md

-Ensoniq ECW format is a SoundFont format which is used by Ensoniq ES1370, ES1371 and ES1373 synthesizer.
+Ensoniq ECW format is a SoundFont format which is used by Ensoniq ES1370, ES1371 and ES1373 chips.